 - All of these rights apply when you are being asked about or taking part in teaching or research

 - You may make a complaint in any form appropriate to you

 - You should be advised of your provider’s complaints and appeals procedure

 - You should be kept informed about the progress and outcome of your complaint

-- You should be advised of the availability of advocates and the Health and Disability Commissioner to assist with your complaint
+- You should be advised of the availability of Advocates and the Nationwide Health and Disability Advocacy Service to assist with your complaint

 - You should not be adversely affected by complaining